Reviews You Can Rely On

 Credit: Laura Casner

 We found the other Western Digital models, the Elements and the P10, incredibly convenient.
 Like their larger cousin My Book, these devices can be used with Mac OS, Windows, and phones.
 The P10 is also specifically compatible with game consoles.
-It should be noted that the Elements needs to be formatted when switching between the various operating systems.
+It should be noted that the Elements need to be formatted when switching between the various operating systems.
 Each of these models is available in up to 5 TB models and includes a three-year warranty.

 external hard drive - the p10 is ready to plug into just about any modern computer or...